Alderson: Mets running out of time to turn around season

 “Could we get younger very quickly?
 Probably yes,” Alderson said.
 “Then the question really is between where we are now and what we think we can be next season and years after that I think, again, is a function of at least of some extent, not totally, but at least of some extent, of what happens over the next few weeks.”

-New York designated first baseman Adrian Gonzalez for assignment after stopping an eight-game losing streak Sunday night and did the same to catcher Jose Lobaton on Tuesday.
+New York released first baseman Adrian Gonzalez after stopping an eight-game losing streak Sunday night and designated third-string catcher Jose Lobaton for assignment Tuesday.
 First baseman Dominic Smith was recalled from Las Vegas and the Mets selected the contract of infielder/outfielder Ty Kelly from Triple-A Las Vegas.

 A five-time All-Star, the 36-year-old Gonzalez hit .237 with six home runs, 26 RBIs and a .654 OPS.

-Infielder Jose Reyes, who turned 35 Monday, could be among the next to exit.
-A four-time All-Star during his first stint with the Mets from 2003-11, Reyes is hitting .148 with three RBIs in 74 at-bats.
+Veteran infielder Jose Reyes, who turned 35 on Monday, could be among the next to exit.
+A four-time All-Star during his first stint with the Mets from 2003-11, Reyes was hitting .148 with three RBIs in 74 at-bats.
 Reyes’ place on the roster appears to have been extended by concerns over Asdrubal Cabrera’s tight hamstring.

 “I’m obviously aware, very cognizant of his history with the Mets,” Alderson sad.
 “On the other hand, I can assure you that the decision on Jose or any other player is going to be on the merits.
 Now people may quibble with that decision or a decision of that type or the timing of a decision of that type, but we are committed to putting the best team we can on the field.”